jss367/rationality_taboo/README.md

 Add phrases from sequences, e.g. Making Beliefs Pay Rent

-Add some commentary - suggest people don'e worry about exact wording - "make beliefs pay rent" is fine too
+Add some commentary - suggest people don't worry about exact wording - "make beliefs pay rent" is fine too

 Provide info for people who want to add choices

-Add more content - get csv from sky

 Allow people to "join a game" like jackbox games - 4 letter code or something.